 Beauchamp Lodge’s Floating Classroom is a purpose-built barge based in Regent’s Canal, which enables children to navigate the capital’s waterways and green spaces; providing new, educational and fun-filled experiences.
 Its activities are designed to complement the primary school curriculum through three main programmes: All Aboard for Science, Fantastic Voyage and Floating through History.
 The Floating Classroom also offers SENsing the Way, a programme specifically designed for children with profound and multiple learning disabilities.

 In its most recent year in-grant, 24 local primary schools in Westminster accessed this unusual and engaging activity, benefitting more than 2,000 pupils.
-John Lyon’s Charity has provided over £180,000 in grants towards the Floating Classroom since 2001.
+John Lyon’s Charity has awarded over £190,000 in grants towards the Floating Classroom since 2001.

 In 2017, Beauchamp Lodge Settlement was selected to receive a promotional film about its work as part of the JLC Volunteer Films initiative in partnership with Media Trust.